buzzqw/TUS/OBSS/markdown-separati/en/32-poisons-potions-and-diseases.md

 | Julnnaus Pollen | R | I | 20 | +3 Constitution for 2 hours | 16 | 25 gc |
 | Erain Flower Pollen | R | 1 r | 20 | +2 Str Int Dex, +3d6 temporary HP for 1 hour | 17 | 75 gc |

 **The use of drugs is completely optional.
-It is the Narrator who decides their presence and availability based on the sensitivity of the players**.
+It is the Game Master who decides their presence and availability based on the sensitivity of the players**.

 Drugs are addictive.
 When the effect ends, a Will Saving Throw at difficulty 15 is required or another dose must be taken within 24 hours, the subsequent Saving Throw will have difficulty +1 and so on.